 Yellow Ribbon GI Education Enhancement Program

 NYU is pleased to participate in the Yellow Ribbon GI Education Enhancement Program (Yellow Ribbon Program), a provision of the Post-9/11 Veterans Educational Assistance Act of 2008.
 The program is designed to help students finance, through scholarship assistance, up to 100 percent of their out-of-pocket tuition and fees associated with education programs that may exceed the Post-9/11 GI Bill tuition benefit, which will only pay up to the highest public in-state undergraduate tuition.
-Beginning in the 2009-2010 academic year, NYU has provided funds toward the tuition of each qualifying veteran who was admitted as a full-time undergraduate, with the VA matching NYU's tuition contribution for each student.
+Beginning in the 2009-2010 academic year, NYU has provided Yellow Ribbon funds toward the tuition of each qualifying veteran, with the VA matching NYU's tuition contribution for each student.

-To be eligible for the Yellow Ribbon benefits, an individual must be entitled to the maximum post-9/11 benefit.
+To be eligible for the Yellow Ribbon benefits, an individual must be entitled to the maximum Post-9/11 GI Bill benefit.
 An individual may be eligible for the Yellow Ribbon Enhancement if:

 - He/she served an aggregate period of active duty after September 10, 2001, of at least 36 months.